 aimed towards members of the military.

-I am so proud of and grateful to Antonio for painstakingly researching
+I am so well pleased and grateful to Antonio for painstakingly researching

 and maintaining this website on a weekly basis.
 His passion is educating